-These beautiful white flowers reminds me of those flowers depicted on Tinker Bell movies because of their shape.
-I don't quite consider these as bell-shaped flowers once "fully opened,'' but when the bulbs are still quite close and just about to open, they are in their bell-shaped form.
+These beautiful white flowers remind me of the flowers that appear in Tinker Bell movies because of their shape.
+I don't quite consider these to be bell-shaped once the flowers are fully open, but when the bulbs are still closed and just about to open, they do very much look like bells.

-Anyway, snow drops are also known as Galanthus which in Latin means milk white flowers.
-A Winter flower, snowdrops only comes in white color and comes in different varieties of a total of 75 in number.
-Most will bloom in Winter season and some until early Spring.
-But as Spring season ends, snowdrops bulbs goes dormant.
-Let's just say, it will sleep underground until it is time to wake up again and display its beautiful blooms.
+Anyway, snowdrops are also known as galanthus, which in Latin means "milk-white flowers."
+A winter flower, snowdrops are always white, and there are 75 different varieties.
+Most will bloom in the winter season and some bloom in early spring.
+But as the spring season ends, snowdrop bulbs go dormant.
+They sleep underground until it is time to wake up again and display their beautiful blooms.

-These evergreen shrub that displays bell-shaped flowers grows up to 12 inches in height.
-Blooms appears on Summer season.
-The flowers are attached few inches before the end of the stalk which can reach about 30 millimeters long.
+This evergreen shrub that displays bell-like flowers grows up to 12 inches in height.
+Blooms appear in the summer season.
+The flowers sprout a few inches before the end of the stalk, which can reach about 30 millimeters long.

 This shrub can be spotted growing on heaths and ridges.

 3. Angel's Trumpet